TrudAX/denistrunin-blog/src/draft/integ-outboundsftp/index.md

 .......
 ```

-As the result, you will get a file similar to this one:
+As a result, you will get a file similar to this one:

 ![EDI file results](EDIInvoiceResult.png)